+CITY OF

+CORONA

-CITY OF CORONA OFFICE OF THE CITY CLERK NOTICE OF PUBLIC REVIEW AND COMMENT PERIOD NOTICE OF PUBLIC HEARING
+OFFICE OF THE CITY

+CLERK

+NOTICE OF PUBLIC

+REVIEW AND

+COMMENT PERIOD

+NOTICE OF PUBLIC

-PUBLIC NOTICE IS HEREBY GIVEN that the City of Corona, California, will publish the draft 2020-2021 Consolidated Annual Performance and Evaluation Report (CAPER) for a 15-day public review and comment period.
-The CAPER is an annual progress report to the U.S. Department of Housing and Urban Development reflecting the accomplishments of the Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME) programs for funds expended during fiscal year 2020-2021 in relationship to the goals and objectives stated in the 2020-2024 Consolidated Plan and the 2020-2021 Annual Action Plan.
+PUBLIC HEARING NOTICE IS PUBLIC HEREBY GIVEN that the City of Corona.
+California, will publish the 2021-2022 draft Consolidated Annual Performance and Report Evaluation (CAPER) for a 15-day public review and comment period.
+The CAPER is an annual progress report to the U.S. Department of Housing and Urban Development reflecting the accomplishments of the Community Development Block (CDBG) Grant and HOME Investment Partnerships (HOME) programs for funds expended during fiscal 2021-2022 relationship to the goals and objectives stated in 2020-2024 the 2021-2022 Annual